Types of Pronouns. List of Pronouns. Pronouns vs Adjectives. Examples. Quizzes.

 There is a lot of furniture in the room; some is damaged.

 some refers to furniture, which is singular.

 There are many books there; some are very interesting.

 some refers to books, which is plural.

-There are seven of them in modern English: my, your, his, her, its, our, their.
+List of possessive determiners: my, your, his, her, its, our, their.